 Where a consumer remains dissatisfied after a reasonable attempt has been made to settle the issue, organisations without a multilevel complaint examination structure are then considered to have received a complaint.

 Lloyd’s operates a two stage process in Canada.
 In total, the insurer has 56 calendar days from the complaint being received to when the final position letter is issued to the insured by the Lloyd’s Complaints team.

 The managing agent or their representative, ie Third Party Claims Administrator/Coverholder has 10 business days to attempt to resolve the complaint.
-The stage one response must outline the right of the complainant to request a stage two by Lloyd's and then to escalate their complaint to the relevant external dispute resolution (EDR) service.
 Lloyd's Canada will contact the insured to ensure that they are satisfied with the response.

 If the complainant remains dissatisfied they can request a stage two review within 10 business days of receipt of the stage one response.
 This review will be conducted by Lloyd’s Complaints team that has the balance of the 56 calendar days to resolve the complaint.
 If the matter cannot be resolved at stage two and/or it has been more than 56 calendar days since the complaint was made, the complainant will be advised of their right to elevate the matter to relevant EDR.